What is Recurrent Neural Networks (RNN)?

 When we apply a Backpropagation algorithm to a Recurrent Neural Network with time series data as its input, we call it backpropagation through time.

-A single input is sent into the network at a time in a normal RNN, and a single output is obtained.
-Backpropagation, on the other hand, uses both the current and prior inputs as input.
-This is referred to as a timestep, and one timestep will consist of multiple time series data points entering the RNN at the same time.
+In a normal RNN, a single input is sent into the network at a time, and a single output is obtained.
+On the other hand, backpropagation uses both the current and prior inputs as input.
+This is referred to as a timestep, and one timestep will consist of multiple time series data points entering the RNN simultaneously.

-The output of the neural network is used to calculate and collect the errors once it has trained on a time set and given you an output.
+Once the neural network has trained on a set and given you an output, its output is used to calculate and collect the errors.
 The network is then rolled back up, and weights are recalculated and adjusted to account for the faults.

 Two Issues of Standard RNNs